markqvist/Reticulum/README.md

 ## What hardware does Reticulum work with?
 Practically any hardware that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, HAM radio digital modes, free-space optical systems and similar systems are all examples of the types of interfaces Reticulum was designed for.

-An open-source LoRa-based interface has been designed specifically for use with Reticulum and will be available along with the stable alpha release.
+An open-source LoRa-based interface called [RNode](https://unsigned.io/projects/rnode/) has been designed specifically for use with Reticulum.
 It is easy to build yourself, or can be purchased as a complete radio that just needs a USB connection to the host.

 Reticulum can also be tunneled over existing IP networks.